-The interest rate on the bank loan is set at The Bank of England bank rate plus 3.25% and the loan is secured by a fixed and floating charge over the assets of the Group.
-In May 2021 the bank loan was re-financed as a CBILS term loan over the existing term and no interest was payable for the first year.
-The Group has available a £2.5 million 3-year overdraft facility which expires in May 2024 and which was undrawn at 31 December 2022.
+The interest rate on the bank loan that was fully repaid in the year was set at The Bank of England bank rate plus 3.25% and the loan was secured by a fixed and floating charge over the assets of the Group.
+During the year the Group had available an undrawn 3-year £2.5 million overdraft facility.
+A new £2.5 million overdraft facility was entered into in May 2024 on an "evergreen" basis.